-The first proceeding by the advice of the deputies was the formation of a Political Committee in every Lodge.
+The first proceeding by the advice of the deputies was the formation of a political committee in every Lodge.
 This committee corresponded with the distant Lodges, and in it were discussed and settled all the political principles which were to be inculcated on the members.
-The author of the Neueste Arbeitung says expressly, that "he was thoroughly instructed in this, that it was given in charge to these committees to frame general rules, and to carry through the great plan (grand oeuvre) of a general overturning of religion and government."
+The author of the Neueste Arbeitung says expressly, that "he was thoroughly instructed in this; that it was given in charge to these committees to frame general rules, and to carry through the great plan (grand auvre) of a general overturning of religion and government."
 The principal leaders of the subsequent Revolution were members of these committees.
 Here were the plans laid, and they were transmitted through the kingdom by the Corresponding Committees.

 Thus were the stupid Bavarians (as the French were once pleased to call them) their instructors in the art of overturning the world.
 The French were indeed the first who put it in practice.
 These committees arose from the Illuminati in Bavaria, who had by no means given over working; and these committees produced the Jacobin Club.
-It is not a frivolous remark, that the Masonic phrase of the persons who wish to address the Brethren, "S. je demande la parole, which the F. S. reports to the V. G. M. and which he announces to the Brethren thus, "Mes freres, frere tel demande la parole, la parole lui est accordée,") is exactly copied by the Jacobin Club.
-There is surely no natural connection between Free Masonry and Jacobinism-but we see the link-Illuminatism.-
+It is not a frivolous remark, that the Masonic phrase of the persons who wish to address the Brethren, (F. S. je demande la parole, which the F. S. reports to the V. G. M. and which he announces to the Brethren thus, "Mes freres, frere tel demande la parole, la parole lui est accordee,") is exactly copied by the Jacobin Club.
+There is surely no natural connection between Free Masonry and Jacobinism-but we seek the link-Illuminatism.-

-The office-bearers of one of the Lodges of Philalethes in Paris were Martin, Willermooz (who had been deputy from the Chevaliers Bienfaisants to the Willemsbad Convention) Chappe, Minet, de la Henriere, and Savatier de l'Ange.
-In another (the Contract Social) the political committee consisted of La Fayette, Condorcet, Pethion, d'Or-leans, Abbé Bertholis, d'Aiguillon, Bailly, Marq. de la
+The office-bearers of one of the Lodges of Philalethes in Paris were Martin, Willermooz, (who had been deputy from the Chevaliers Bienfaisants to the Willemsbad Convention) Chappe, Minet23, de la Henriere, and Savatier de l'Ange.
+In another (the Contract Social) the Political Committee consisted of La Fayette, Condorcet, Pethion, d'Orleans, Abbe Bartholis, d'Aiguillon, Bailly, Marq. de la Salle, Despresmenil.

-Minet was -(I think) at this time a player.
-He was son of a surgeon at Nantes-robbed his father and fled-enlisted in Holland-deserted and became smuggler-was taken and burnt in the hand-became player, and married an actress-then became priest-and was made Bishop of Nantes by Coustard in discharge of a debt of L. 500.
-Mr. Latocnaye often saw Coustard kneel to him for benediction.
-It cannot be supposed that he was much venerated in his pontificals in his native city.-It seems Minet, Minet, is the call of the children to a kitten-This was prohibited at Nantes, and many persons whipped for the freedom used with his name.
-Salle, Despresmenil.
 This particular Lodge had been founded and conducted by one De Leutre, an adventurer and cheat of the first magnitude, who sometimes made a figure, and at other times was without a shilling.
-At this very time he was a spy attached to the office of the police of Paris.
+At this very time he was a spy attached to the office of the police of Paris24.
 The Duke of Orleans was Warden of the Lodge.
-The Abbé Sieyes was a Brother Orator, but not of this Lodge, nor (I think) of the former.
-It was probably of the one conducted by Mirabeau and the Abbé Perigord.
-But it appears from the piece from which I am at present borrowing, that Sieves was present in the meetings of both Lodges, probably as visiting Brother, employed in bringing them to common measures.
+The Abbe Sieyes was a Brother

+Orator, but not of this Lodge, nor, I think, of the former.
+It was probably of the one conducted by Mirabeau and the Abbe Perigord.
+But it appears from the piece from which I am at present borrowing, that Sieyes was present in the meetings of both Lodges, probably as visiting Brother, employed in bringing them to common measures.
 I must observe, that the subsequent conduct of some of these men does not just accord with my conjecture, that the principles of the Illuminati were adopted in their full extent.
-But we know that all the Bavarian Brethren were not equally illuminated, and it would be only copying their teachers if the cleverest of these their scholars should hold a sanctum sanctorum among themselves, without inviting all to the conference.
+But we know that all the Bavarian Brethren were not equally Illuminated, and it would be only copying their teachers if the cleverest of these their scholars should hold a sanctum sanctorum among themselves, without inviting all to the conference.
 Observe too that the chief lesson which they were now taking from the Germans was the method of doing business, of managing their correspondence, and of procuring and training pupils.
 A Frenchman does not think that he needs instruction in any thing like principle or science.
 He is ready on all occasions to be the instructor.